Big Controversy! As Lagos City Marathon Organizer Denies Mary Akor Prize

 According to latest discovery, the organizer decided to deny Akor the prize basically because she hails from Benue State, one of the tribe categorized as minority centre, which makes it more difficult for her to win.

 Akor was registered to compete in the race as a Nigerian, even though she is based in the United States, but the organizers preferred home-based athlete to win the prize, which according to sources will give them good opportunity to share the goodies.

 As a result of this development, an agreement was reached to stop Akor by all means.

-Kenyan-born French athlete Abraham Kiprotich, has emerged winner of the third edition of the Access Bank Lagos City Marathon, in the 42 kilometer race after returning at time of 2 hours, 15 minutes and 04 seconds.
+However, Kenyan-born French athlete Abraham Kiprotich, emerged winner of the 42 kilometer race after returning at time of 2 hours, 15 minutes and 04 seconds.

 After the race, Kiprotich pocked the sum of $50,000 prize for winning this year’s edition, thereby biting the 2 hours 16 minutes record set by Kenyan athlete Abraham Kiptum.
 In the women category, Ethiopian Herpha Guta won after completing the race in two hours and 38 minutes.

 At the 2012 Summer Olympics, Kiprotich competed in the Men’s marathon but did not finish.
 He won the 10 km de Clermont Ferrand in a personal best time of 28:41 minutes.
-Ilya Pam wins the indigenous race with 2hours 27 minutes after finishing as the first Nigerian to pocket the N3 million prize money.
+Ilya Pam wins the indigenous race in the men category with 2hours 27 minutes after finishing as the first Nigerian to pocket the N3 million prize money.